-Winner's Circle Petro is a Curbside Classic
+Winner's Circle Petro is an HO Scale Curbside Classic

 Not too long ago, prototypes for the Walthers Cornerstone Winner's Circle Petro gas station could be found at every busy city intersection and along most major highways.